Lizard640/YT-to-MP4/README.md

-This project was made using Tkinter and Python
+This project was made using Tkinter, customtkinter and Python